samuelhward/LOCUST_IO/docs/README.md

 ## How To Cite

-Samuel H. Ward. __LOCUST_IO__, University of York, Culham Centre for Fusion Energy and ITER organization, samuel.ward@iter.org
+Samuel H. Ward. __LOCUST_IO__, University of York, Culham Centre for Fusion Energy and ITER organization, samuel.ward@york.ac.uk